 And while that level of immediate engagement is crucial to resistance and progress, how do we utilize the constant stream of information from this administration and the action from groups they have empowered to act in hate?
 How do we synthesize the talking points we are given by the media?
 How do we grow?

 Our answer: seeking out our collective healing points.
 This blog won’t regurgitate your Facebook posts, your Twitter feed, or your daily newscast.
 Our writers will provide stories from a range of perspectives and reflections on diverse subjects, but do so to provide you with tangible resources that will help you to learn more about today’s issues and to comprehend their root causes.
 These resources and directives are what will empower you to take action.

 Consume your articles, like your think pieces, and share your latest video digest.
-But this President’s Day, we ask you to then join us at Healing Points, and jump headfirst into affecting change.
+But this President's Day, we ask you again join us at Healing Points, and jump headfirst into affecting change.

 Osaremen and Fatuma